 Fred, and his wife, Sharon, are active volunteers in various church, educational, and community activities in Pennington, NJ.
 They have four children and four grandchildren.

 Keely Hillison is an attorney in private practice in Chicago, Illinois.
 She received both her B.A. and J.D. degrees from the University of Illinois.
 She is the mother of one girl and one boy.
-Her son was diagnosed 47XXY at age 10.
-Keely helps organize Chicago/Midwest area regional support group meetings
+Her son was diagnosed with 47,XXY at age 10.

 Wolfram E. Nolten, M.D., F.A.C.P., was born and raised in Germany and graduated from the University of Munich Medical School.
 He completed his medical residency at Ohio State University and his Fellowship in Endocrinology, Diabetes and Metabolism, at the University of Cincinnati Medical School.
 Dr. Nolten was Associate Professor of Medicine, Division of Endocrinology, Diabetes and Metabolism at the University of Wisconsin, in Madison.
 His special interests were: andrology, including congenital sex chromosome abnormalities, hypogonadism, male infertility, and erectile dysfunction.

 Dr. Nolten directed the Andrology Clinic at the University of Wisconsin Hospital.
 His professional memberships included: